-Our team is available by phone, Zoom meetings and email during regular office hours.
+Our team is available by phone, Zoom and in-person meetings and email during regular office hours.

 If you are considering Reporting: